CakeOfPain/Foundation-SeeDollar/README.md

 # It's C with classes, but gets compiled to pure c
 Defined classes, will be compiled into structs and functions.

+## What do I have to know in order to work with Seedollar?
+Of course Seedollar is a C-extension (not a library), so you need knowledge in the C programming language.

 ## In which cases is Seedollar helpful?
 Seedollar is not everyone's thing, especially if you're used to code in C++ or Java.
 But if you have to switch from these languages into C, then it might be the right thing for you.